bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 Note that, due to the nondeterministic and heuristics-guided nature of SAT solving, the results may vary slightly for your setup.
 {{</ note >}}

-As to be expected, the lazy enumeration works well for Mastermind variants with small numbers of possible secrets but becomes unusably slow on harder instances -- omitted measurements are denoted by <q>?</q>.
+As to be expected, the lazy enumeration works well for Mastermind variants with small numbers of possible secrets but becomes unusably slow on harder instances.
+Such measurements were aborted and are denoted by <q>?</q> in the table.
-Once the average game times went into the seconds, I switched from evaluating the performance for each possible secret to a fixed number of secrets that are evenly spaced over all possible combinations.
+Furthermore, once the average game times went into the seconds, I switched from evaluating the performance for each possible secret to a fixed number of secrets that are evenly spaced over all possible combinations.
 Accordingly, for those non-exhaustive runs, the measured maximal number of turns is not a guaranteed worst case.

 Although both approaches implement the same idea, i.e. make guesses that are consistent with the feedback, the qualitative results differ.
 This is because our implementation of Shapiro's idea picks the *smallest* consistent candidate but the SAT-based approach picks *some* consistent candidate.
+The latter seems to be advantageous.

 ## Do Try This at Home!
 As usual, there is a lot of room for further improvement and experimentation.